India firmly on growth track

 The Survey rightly argues for ending the unsustainable subsidies on petroleum fuels in a scenario in which global crude prices remain ever upwardly mobile.
 It argues for better ways to distribute subsidy as well, whether on food or fertiliser: transfer the subsidy directly to the beneficiary, leave product prices to be determined by a competitive market.

-huge gaps.
+While this is eminently desirable, a design of implementation that the Survey explores has huge gaps.
 Give the poor food coupons, and let them choose to buy food from whichever PDS outlet they like, says the Survey.
 As if every village had multiple PDS shops that would compete to lure coupon-holding customers by offering good quality food at competitive prices!

 The Survey highlights the skewed pattern of inflation in India of late.
 Food prices have risen sharply (17.8% for the week ended February 13, lower than the 19.5% reached early January, but still unacceptably high) but other prices have not.
 Similarly, retail price increase has been several times as high as wholesale price rise.
 But the Survey refrains from making the logical recommendation to reform the supply chain between the producer and the consumer by encouraging organised retail.
 The net contribution of this discussion is to add the term skewflation to the official jargon.